Replacing a Door and Keeping the Frame | Brennan DFW

 Much like replacing a door without replacing the frame, the opposite can be done as well.
 You can install a new frame and keep your existing door slab.
 However, this is trickier than it seems.
 This is often a situation homeowners who have suffered a burglary face.

 If only one leg of the door jamb is damaged, usually the side where the lock and doorknob engage, known as the strike side, you can actually just replace the damaged side.
 This is a little trickier than it seems at first, but it’s certainly not an impossible task.
 If you need help, often a professional contractor can help.
+Homeowners can upgrade their exterior doors without needing to replace the entire door frame, highlighting the convenience and aesthetic benefits of their premium door selection.

 Replacing the entire frame is possible.
 Measuring carefully, choosing the right materials, and making precise cuts is vital to ensure that the frame will work with your existing door.
+Using a door frame kit can be a practical and cost-effective solution, as it includes all necessary components and provides guidance on the assembly process for an optimal installation.

 Similar also to replacing a door without replacing the frame, the real question is should you replace the frame and not the door itself?
 Again, the answer depends on several factors.
 The first step is to inspect both the frame and the door thoroughly.
 In most cases, both are the same or similar in age, so if the frame is worn, likely the door slab has also suffered some wear and tear.

-What about replacing patio doors?
+What about replacing exterior patio doors?

 Signs your door frame needs to be replaced